QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 ## List/leaf-list Reordering

-There is a desire to reorder some existing list/leaf-list entries defined in an existing template, or specify the ordering of new instances when they are created.
+There may be a desire to reorder some existing list/leaf-list entries defined in an existing template, or specify the ordering of new instances when they are created.
 It only applies to lists and leaf-lists indicated with the "ordered-by user" statement.

 The reordering of list/leaf-list entry data is flagged by declaring the metadata object called "operation-tag" with different values.
 The "operation-tag" used for reordering has one of the following values:

-: position-first: The attached entry is positioned as the first entry in the list/leaf-list.
+position-first: The attached entry is positioned as the first entry in the list/leaf-list.
   There must be no more than one entry that is annotated as "position-first" within the same operation request.

-: position-last: The attached entry is positioned as the last entry in the list/leaf-list.
+position-last: The attached entry is positioned as the last entry in the list/leaf-list.
   There must be no more than one entry that is annotated as "position-last" within the same operation request.

-: position-before: The attached entry is positioned before some other specified entries in the list/leaf-list.
+position-before: The attached entry is positioned before some other specified entries in the list/leaf-list.
   This value MUST be followed by one or more space-seperated key values to indicate the entries that the attached entry is just positioned before.
 The "position-before" metadata and key values are seperated by colon ":".
   There must not be any other entries that use "position-before" to target the entry attached as "position-first" within the same operation rquest.